Posted by PCE DENTAL IMPLANT CENTER Oct 25, 2021

 Some people have sensitive gag reflexes or simply feel uncomfortable having someone work inside their mouth.
 Digital imaging—depending on which type is used—can be recorded with either a small handheld wand that’s traced over the teeth or from the outside of the mouth entirely (such as CBCT scanning.)
 Being able to avoid messy impressions or a ticklish feeling in their throat can make their dental care experience far more relaxing.

-Dr. Kip Saunders is one of the trailblazers of implant dentistry in The Woodlands, Conroe, and the North Houston area.
+Our doctors at PCE are the trailblazers of implant dentistry in The Woodlands, Conroe, and the North Houston area.
 As a leader in specialized care, we’re able to offer advanced smile care options like individual and full-arch implant therapy.

 For advanced implant dentistry near you, contact our office today and reserve a no-pressure consultation.

 FRI7:00 am-12:00 pm

 2040 N Loop 336 W, Ste 230,

 WED7:00 am-4:00 pm